 5.6.
 PRESENTATION OF HORSES FOR JUDGING

 5.6.1.
 Judging Format - It shall be left to the discretion of the judges as to the final sequence and format for the judging.
 In general, horses are presented individually in hand by category (foals, yearling fillies, 2 year old fillies, 3 year old mares, 4-6 year old mares, older mares, geldings and so forth); then, in classes of several horses, all horses within the category return to be placed in class order.
-Identification coding, taking genetic samples for parentage verification and measuring horses entering the studbooks typically follow the completion of judging activities.
+Identification coding, measuring horses entering the studbooks typically follow the completion of judging activities.

 5.6.3.
 Equipment for Presentation - Foals and yearlings should be presented in a halter and lead, with or without a chain.
-Horses 2 years and older should be presented in a bridle with a jointed snaffle bit.
-White halters, bridles and leads are traditional but are not necessary.
+Horses two (2) years and older should be presented in a bridle with a jointed snaffle bit.
+White halters, bridles and leads are traditional but are not required.
 The assistant may carry a whip and/or a noisemaker to encourage the horse to move forward.

 5.6.4.
 Grooming for Presentation - Horses are to be clean and well groomed with full and unbraided manes and tails.
 Additional grooming, such as clipping a small bridle path, polishing hooves or removing superfluous hair on the muzzle or ears, is optional.

 5.6.5.
 Dress of the Handler - It is traditional for the handler to wear white trousers and a white shirt, either with or without a necktie.
 Shoes must be suitable for running.
 The assistant traditionally dresses in white also.
-While white clothing is not required, it is respectful and an effort should be made to have at least the shirt or trousers be white.
+While white clothing is not required, it allows color differentiation when viewing the horse, it is respectful and an effort should be made to have at least the shirt or trousers be white.

 5.6.7 Shoeing for Inspections - Horses aged two years and older may be presented with shoes, provided the following requirements are met.
 Only standard horseshoes may be used.
 Maximum thickness of the shoes is limited to 8mm (5/16 inch), and width of the shoes is limited to 25 mm (1 inch).
 No wedges, pads, or other additions to the shoes are allowed.
 Judges may exclude horses presented with shoes not in compliance with these rules or allow the horses to be presented only after the shoes are removed.
 Excessive foot length may also result in exclusion.